 As of 2018, this card's value was just over seven thousand dollars.
 It would be worth putting this card up for auction starting at that price to get the best value for it right now.

-Tom Brady is currently one of the most popular players in the NFL.
+Tom Brady is currently one of the most popular players in the NFL and one of the best football cards to collect.
 He's well known and has ridiculous stats, often being called the GOAT (greatest of all time).
 It makes sense that the GOAT is also the gold standard and sets the bar for everyone else for his rookie card.

 His most highly sought-after rookie card is 2000 Playoff Contenders.
 There are different parallels of this card, including some autographed ones.
 A BGS 9 graded autographed card of Brady sold recently for a massive $3,107,132, setting the record for the highest value of a football card ever sold.